-SolarEdge inverters and power optimizers can be installed at a minimum distance of 50 m/ 164 ft from the shoreline of an ocean or other saline environment, as long as there are no direct salt water splashes on the inverter or power optimizer.
+SolarEdge inverters and Power Optimizers can be installed at a minimum distance of 50 m from the shoreline of an ocean or other saline environment, as long as there are no direct salt water splashes on the inverter or Power Optimizer.

-For SolarEdge inverters installed at a distance of 200 m / 655 ft or closer to the shoreline, special brackets purchased separately from SolarEdge and SS304 stainless screws are required.
+For SolarEdge inverters installed at a distance of 200 m or closer to the shoreline, special brackets purchased separately from SolarEdge and SS304 stainless screws are required.

 - 1. Determine the inverter mounting location, on a wall, stud framing or pole.
 It is recommended to mount the inverter in a location protected from direct sunlight. - 2.
-To allow for proper heat dissipation, follow the guidelines specified in Application Note - Clearance Guidelines.
+To allow proper heat dissipation, maintain the following minimum clearance areas between the inverter and other objects: